 10 Benefits of Cod Liver Oil:

 The benefits of cod liver oil have been known for centuries.
 Rickets was a common disease in 17th century England that was also rampant throughout the United States in the 1920s.
 When cod liver oil was used to eradicate the disease by the 1903s, scientists had only known that this marine based oil was an excellent source of vitamins A and D. This was one of many benefits of cod liver oil.

-Successfully used to treat nutrient deficiencies and disease for over 100 years, the strong therapeutic properties of cod liver oil continue to be revealed today.
+Successfully used to treat nutrient deficiencies and disease for over 100 years, the strong therapeutic properties of many health benefits of cod liver oil continue to be revealed today.

 Cod liver oil treats a variety of health conditions ranging from asthma, heart disease, arthritic and neurological conditions.
 This article will outline the top 10 benefits of cod liver oil and how supplementation can improve your quality of life.